 The island that sits just south of Budva Old Town, Sveti Nikola Island, is mostly uninhabited, but features nice beaches and amenities on the northern end.
 Visitors can get to the island via an inexpensive 10-minute boat ride.

 Outside the city walls is the large Budva Harbor, housing everything from row boats to luxury yachts.
 Old men fish from the docks, sitting on small stools just passing the time.
-Restaurants line the entire length of the harbor and continue down the beach, a few even offer food service at tables on the sand.
+Some of the best restaurants in Budva line the entire length of the harbor and continue down the beach, a few even offer food service at tables on the sand.

 Most day trip visitors from Kotor will find that our above outlined Budva activities will fill an entire day.
 However, there are many more Budva things to do!